minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

    Sets a :ref:`configuration key <minio-server-configuration-settings>` on the MinIO deployment.
    Configurations defined by environment variables override configurations defined by this command.

-   For distributed deployments, use to modify existing endpoints.

-   Endpoints using the http protocol can be either the hostname or IP address, and they may use either ``http`` or ``https``.

 .. mc-cmd:: get
    :fullpath: